jakeberv/jakeberv.github.io/_research/phylo-history.md

   og_image: "research/haeckel_humm.jpg"
 ---

-"Phylogenetic Natural History" is a relatively new concept in the field of Systematic Biology, and was coined by [Uyeda *et al* 2018](https://academic.oup.com/sysbio/article/67/6/1091/4985805).
-My research program has converged on a similar approach, and seeks to unify hypothesis testing with data-driven approaches to investigate the factors that generate evolutionary patterns across scales.
+My research program seeks to unify hypothesis testing with data-driven approaches to investigate the factors that generate evolutionary patterns across scales, a concept that has been called "Phylogenetic Natural History"([Uyeda *et al* 2018](https://academic.oup.com/sysbio/article/67/6/1091/4985805)).

-## Working paper
+Evolutionary biologists can now access whole genomes, range maps for thousands of species, eons of ecological and climate information, and millions of preserved museum specimens.
+Integrating these data types to answer questions about biological processes and how they have shaped our world is an emerging “grand challenge” in biodiversity science.
+Indeed, deciphering this flood of data has created new imperatives for the training of researchers in the life sciences.

+In my work, I have applied the concept of "Phylogenetic Natural History" by merging domains of natural history, data science, computational biology, paleontology, and genomics.

+**Deep-time natural history through the lens of molecular evolution**

+## Molecular Early Burst

 Richard McAlexander, Rob Williams, and Michael Rubin.
 "They’re Still There, He’s All Gone: American Fatalities in Foreign Wars and Right-Wing Radicalization at Home."